briancwald/acquia_lift_wysiwyg_slot/README.md

 ## To Do

 * Add 'advanced tab' that uses the API to get exisiting slot information and adds the slot directly in.
+* Append unique value to the end fo the slot name to ensure its the only HTML ID on the page.